the-lay/ulauncher-spotify-api/README.md

 Motivation
 --------------------------
 There's a great Ulauncher extension [pywkm/ulauncher-spotify](https://github.com/pywkm/ulauncher-spotify).
-However, ulauncher-spotify uses dbus to control Spotify, exposing very limited number of Spotify features to user.
+However, ulauncher-spotify uses dbus to control Spotify, exposing a very limited number of Spotify features to the user.

 In contrast, this extension makes use of Spotify's [Web API](https://developer.spotify.com/documentation/web-api/) through which it is possible to use almost all Spotify features.
 The aim is to provide direct access to most features